flexiodata/markdown-components/run-js/README.md

 ## Running Locally

-Fork this repo and clone it locally.
+Fork and clone this repo.
 In the `run-js` subfolder of the target folder where you cloned this repo, run the following commands:

 ```
 yarn